loda-lang/loda-programs/programs/oeis/list1.md

 * [A074700](http://oeis.org/A074700) ([program](074/A074700.asm)): a(n) = tau(F(2^n)) where tau(x) is the number of divisors of x (A000005(x)) and F(k) the k-th Fibonacci number (A000045(k)).
 * [A074701](http://oeis.org/A074701) ([program](074/A074701.asm)): Numbers k such that k = Sum_{d|phi(k)} mu(phi(d))*phi(k)/d.
 * [A074719](http://oeis.org/A074719) ([program](074/A074719.asm)): ip(n): the number of primes not exceeding reverse(n).
+* [A074721](http://oeis.org/A074721) ([program](074/A074721.asm)): Concatenate the primes as 2357111317192329313..., then insert commas from left to right so that between each pair of successive commas is a prime, always making the new prime as small as possible.
 * [A074723](http://oeis.org/A074723) ([program](074/A074723.asm)): Largest power of 2 dividing F(3n) where F(k) is the k-th Fibonacci number.
 * [A074724](http://oeis.org/A074724) ([program](074/A074724.asm)): Largest power of 3 dividing F(4n) where F(k) is the k-th Fibonacci number.
 * [A074742](http://oeis.org/A074742) ([program](074/A074742.asm)): a(n) = (n^3 + 6n^2 - n + 12)/6.